What is Zelle?

 Linking Bank Accounts

-Users have the flexibility to link their bank accounts from participating financial institutions to Zelle for easy money transfers.
+Users can link their bank accounts from participating financial institutions to Zelle for easy money transfers.
 This ensures that businesses utilizing different banks can still leverage the convenience and speed offered by this digital payment platform.
+Customers must share their enrolled email address or U.S. mobile number to facilitate payments through Zelle, ensuring quick and secure transfer of funds directly to the business’s bank account.

 How do I create a Zelle Business account?

 Enrolling in Zelle for Business is usually straightforward and can often be completed online without needing to visit a physical branch of your financial institution.
-The exact steps may vary slightly depending on your bank’s mobile app or your financial institution’s specific online banking platform.
+The exact steps may vary slightly depending on your bank’s mobile app or specific online banking platform.

 Once the business bank account is set up, you can enroll in Zelle for Business through your bank’s online banking service or mobile banking app.
 Not all banks offer Zelle for Business, so it’s essential to ensure that your financial institution supports this feature before proceeding.